withdave/qlik-sense-object-id-grabber/README.md

 Browsers
 * Chrome 63
+* IE11
+* Edge 40

 ## Known issues
 * The DIV I've picked to identify the object sometimes also selects blank space.
 I need to repoint this to use a different ID or class.

+## Resolved issues
 * The z-index was increased from 2 to 99999 to counter interactions with the Qlik Sense context menu.
-This causes overlaps when expanding objects to full screen and needs to be reduced.
+This causes overlaps when expanding objects to full screen and was reduced to 2 again.
+Appears to work correctly when Ctrl+C used to copy the value.
 * Problems in versions of IE where the DIVs do not apply the correct styles.
-To fix by explicitly setting.
+Fixed by setting properties differently.

 ## Notes
 * The bookmarklet was generated using an online tool: https://mrcoles.com/bookmarklet/